Soy milk is delicious, but making it can be a chore – a long, time consuming, slightly messy chore.

 But wow how cool is it to have nut milk in 60 seconds?
 That’s like a minute!

-The Soyabella also features a number of advanced safety features for safe and reliable operation:
+The Soyabella features advanced safety features for safe and reliable operation:

 - Milk function activates the heating element and grinding blade for soy milk, soups, and porridges.